rakeshthinqq/search-core/README.md

 - It should have an HTTP GET API with the path `/search/[search term]`
 - It should run on port 8080
 - Leverage the [Giphy API](https://github.com/giphy/GiphyAPI) and use the Giphy public beta key
-- Always return exactly 5 results or 0 if there are less than 5 available
+- Always return exactly 5 results or 0 results if there are less than 5 available
 - Responses should be JSON in the following format:

 	    {